juninmd/GirlfriendGPT/README.md

 # GirlfriendGPT - Your personal AI companion

-Welcome to the GirlfriendGPT repository.
 This is a starter project to help you build your personalized AI companion with a unique personality, voice, and even SELFIES!

+## Deprication warning.

+This repository is no longer actively maintained.

 ## Demo
 Click the image below for a demo:

 [![Demo Video](http://img.youtube.com/vi/LiN3D1QZGQw/0.jpg)](http://www.youtube.com/watch?v=LiN3D1QZGQw "Video Title")

-## Subscribe to updates here: https://

 ## Features